| "Whilst the machine was burning the Vickers

 attempted to escape through the lavatory window but this proved impossible and there was an

 officer standing outside so we had to remain on the train.
+On arrival at Aarhus we were handed over to

 Captain Ferk, who was the officer looking after our comfort at the internment camp.
 We were